 Which Bankruptcy Chapter Is for You?

 The debt load and income of individuals, small business owners, corporations, and farmers might mean each qualifies for more than one type of bankruptcy.
-One of our bankruptcy attorneys can analyze your situation, resources, and filing status (e.g., whether you are filing as an individual or a business) to determine which chapter is best for you.
+One of our Gaffney bankruptcy attorneys can analyze your situation, resources, and filing status (e.g., whether you are filing as an individual or a business) to determine which chapter is best for you.

-Know Which Debts Are Dischargeable with Bankruptcy
+Know Which Debts Are Dischargeable With Bankruptcy

-Dischargeable debts are those the court can completely eliminate.
+Dischargeable debts are those the court can eliminate.
 After a bankruptcy discharge, you are absolved of legal responsibility for the discharged debt and never have to pay it back.

 - Spousal support after a divorce